vitorbellini/dand/P2/readme.md

-Project to assess the stroop effect experiment, based on 24 subjects results.
-The main objective of this project is to use descriptive and inferential statistics knowledge to present some interpretation of the data.
+Project to assess the numpy, pandas and matplotlib python libraries knowledge.
+The main objective of this project is to use data analysis python libraries to wrange, explore, draw conclusions and communicate findings on the titanic dataset.